 Most vascular anomalies can be diagnosed and treated based on clinical symptoms without a genetic test.
 However, there are cases when clinicians may want more information; for example, they may want to determine if the VA is an inherited condition to identify and screen additional at-risk family members, or to gain a deeper understanding of the underlying molecular mechanisms to further tailor treatment.

 When doctors suspect a VA, they can order a genetic test (using a blood sample) that utilizes next-generation sequencing (a process used to analyze DNA and its many genetic variants) to investigate the 14 known genes involved in VA.
-ARUP was the first in the country to develop such a test (Vascular Malformations Sequencing, 14 Genes), which can identify seven different types of VAs.
+ARUP was the first in the country to develop such a test (Vascular Malformations Panel, Sequencing and Deletion/Duplication), which can identify seven different types of VAs.

 “It can help doctors rule out other possible disorders or it can be used to identify the specific type of vascular anomaly,” says molecular genetics expert Pinar Bayrak-Toydemir, MD, PhD, a medical director of ARUP’s Molecular Genetics and Genomics laboratories.